jamieburtondev/codeblocks/README.md

   If it is tied at 9, the game will go into sudden death.

     If one person misses a question, the other player still needs to get it right to win.

-Keyboard Shortcut: Perss Enter to submit an answer.